n7tms/test2/README.md

 ```
 gh auth login
 ```
 When prompted for your preferred protocol, select HTTPS.
-When asked if you would like to authenticate to Git with your GitHub credentials, enter Y.
+When asked if you would like to authenticate to Git with your GitHub credentials, enter `Y`.

 ## Add Remote Repository
 ```